chun-eric/fullstack_bazaar_ecommerce/README.md

 9. Checked MongoDB browse collections.
 10. Issue the hashed password isnt showing in MongoDB collection.

+Day 18

+1. Fixed Issue the hashed password isnt showing in MongoDB collection problem.
+The issue was the userModel.js didnt have a password key value.
+In the userSchema we had to add ` password: { type: String, required: true },`

+2. Created the loginUser function for when a user logs into the website.
+3. Make sure to validate email and password first.
+Then validate passwords if it is a match or not with login password and database password.
+4. Test on thunder client.
+Play around with the email and password.
+Test on route POST `http://localhost:4000/api/user/login`
+5. Completed the user registration and user login api feature.
+Phew!
+That was awesome to learn but difficult.

+6. Next we will add products in the controller folder in a file called productController.js

 - Testing
 - Accessiblity issues testing
 - Update all Copy